jxtngx/NeMo-lab/.models/tuned/README.md

-training checkpoints will get pushed to this directory
+tuned checkpoints will get pushed to this directory